viniciusfranca019/Boilerplate-node-ts/README.md

 ## Versions

-    - node version = 18.3.0, you can change it with you want
+    - node version = 16.17.1, you can change it with you want
+    - postgre version = 12
+    - typescript version = 4.8.3

 ## Instructions